nf-core/configs/docs/pipeline/eager/maestro.md

 Specific configurations for maestro has been made for eager.

-We decided not to provide any Tool parameter here and focus the profile only for ressource management: Maestro profiles runs with default nf-core/eager parameters, but with modifications concerning time (limit to 24h in normal qos so increasing the memnory and CPUs, specially for alignments).
+We decided not to provide any tool parameters here, and focus the profile only for resource management: Maestro profiles runs with default nf-core/eager parameters, but with modifications concerning time (limit to 24h in normal qos, so increasing the memory and CPUs, specially for alignments).

 ## nuclear